fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``begin-selection``, start selecting text

+- ``cancel``, cancel the current commandline and replace it with a new empty one

 - ``capitalize-word``, make the current word begin with a capital letter

 - ``complete``, guess the remainder of the current token